ILIAS-eLearning/ILIAS/setup/README.md

 Some components of ILIAS will publish named objectives to the setup via their agent.
-The most notorious example for this is the component `UICore` which provides the objective `reloadCtrlStructure` that will generate routing information for the GUI.
+The most notorious example for this is the component `UICore` which provides the objective `buildIlCtrlArtifacts` that will generate routing information for the GUI.
 To achieve a single objective from an agent, e.g. for control structure reload, run `php setup/setup.php achieve $AGENT_NAME.$OBJECTIVE_NAME`, e.g.
-`php setup/setup.php achieve uicore.reloadCtrlStructure` to reload the control structure.
-The agent might need to a config file to work, which may be added as last parameter: `php setup/setup.php achieve uicore.reloadCtrlStructure config.json`
+`php setup/setup.php achieve uicore.buildIlCtrlArtifacts` to generate the necessary artifacts for the control structure.
+The agent might need to a config file to work, which may be added as last parameter:
+`php setup/setup.php achieve uicore.buildIlCtrlArtifacts config.json`

 ## List available objectives
 Calling `php setup/setup.php achieve` without any arguments and options